Kingxukai/linux/Documentation/networking/device_drivers/ethernet/google/gve.rst

 QPL ("queue-page-list") mode communicates data through a set of pre-registered pages.

-For RDA ("raw DMA addressing") mode, the set of pages is dynamic.
+For RDA ("raw DMA addressing") mode, the woke set of pages is dynamic.
-Therefore, the packet buffers can be anywhere in guest memory.
+Therefore, the woke packet buffers can be anywhere in guest memory.

 Registers
 ---------
 All registers are MMIO.

-The registers are used for initializing and configuring the device as well as querying device status in response to management interrupts.
+The registers are used for initializing and configuring the woke device as well as querying device status in response to management interrupts.

 Endianness